Pedlar (fur trade): Trade re-established

 Montreal fell in 1760.
-In 1761 William Grant (fur trader) made a deal with a French-Canadian to carry goods to Michilimackinac.
+In 1761 William Grant made a deal with a French-Canadian to carry goods to Michilimackinac.
 In the same year Alexander Henry the elder carried goods from Albany, New York to Michilimackinac.
 In 1763 he was caught up in Pontiac's Rebellion and spent a year as a captive.
 In 1765 William Howard, in command of Michilimackinac, gave Henry a monopoly on the Lake Superior trade.
 French-Canadians who had remained in the interior, such as Blondeau and François le Blanc, continued to come and go.
 The first (unnamed) Englishman west of the lakes had his canoes plundered on Rainy Lake in 1765 and 1766, but he reached Lake Winnipeg in 1767.
 By 1767 the western trade seems to have been re-established.
-In that year 100 canoes traveled from Grand Portage to Michilimackinac where Robert Rogers (soldier) was in charge.
+In that year 100 canoes traveled from Grand Portage to Michilimackinac where Robert Rogers was in charge.
 The returns for that year show mostly French traders backed by English capitalists, along with a few English.
-They were trading in such places as Fort Dauphin (Manitoba) and Fort La Reine.
-In 1768 James Finlay was at Nipawin, Saskatchewan and in 1770 B&T Frobisher were on Cedar Lake.
+They were trading in such places as Fort Dauphin, Manitoba, and Fort La Reine.
+In 1768 James Finlay was at Nipawin, Saskatchewan, and in 1770 B&T Frobisher were on Cedar Lake.